zamanianlab/ZamanianLabDocs/docs/pipelines_storage.md

 - Redundant Storage

-    Computers connected to instruments (e.g., imagers and plate readers) will also have physical hard-drives attached to backup all outputs from those instruments, as a backup for ResearchDrive.
+    Computers connected to instruments (e.g., imagers and plate readers) will also have physical hard-drives attached to backup all outputs from those instruments, as a secondary backup for ResearchDrive.